Pre-Purchase Building Inspections: Seeing the Unseen Before You Buy

 The SME inspector will provide you with an in-depth report outlining any areas of concern that need to be addressed before the purchase is completed.

 Who Should Carry Out Pre Purchase Building Inspections?

-It is important to make sure that the pre purchase building inspection is carried out by a qualified person such as a surveyor, architect, or licensed builder.
+It is important to make sure that a qualified person such as a surveyor, architect, or licensed builder conducts the pre purchase building inspection.
 Only they have the knowledge and expertise to properly identify any major structural defects, safety hazards, or minor maintenance defects.
 This is why it is essential to engage the services of a reputable and experienced inspector who has a good understanding of construction and building regulations.

 Also, you may want to consider offering subject-to-building inspections in your agreement with the seller, which will give you more leverage in negotiations and allow you to get a better understanding of the property before signing on the dotted line.